AdaCore/spark2014/docs/ug/language_subset.rst

 If the SPARK_Mode of a part of an entity is Off, then the SPARK_Mode of a later part of that entity shall not be On.
-[For example, a subprogram can have a Spark declaration and a non-Spark body, but not vice versa.]
+[For example, a subprogram can have a SPARK declaration and a non-SPARK body, but not vice versa.]

 The SPARK_Mode aspect can be specified either via a pragma or via an aspect_specification.
 In some contexts, only a pragma can be used